Jacobs63/vite-laravel-valet-tls-plugin/README.md

 MIX_APP_URL=http://my-app.test
 ```

-Optionally, you could explicitly set the Valet app url when configuring the plugin:
+Optionally, you could explicitly set the Valet app host when configuring the plugin:

 ```js
 import laravelValetTlsPlugin from 'vite-laravel-valet-tls-plugin'